tensorflow/tensorflow/tensorflow/lite/g3doc/models/segmentation/overview.md

-# Segmentation (GPU)
+# Segmentation

 <img src="../images/segmentation.png" class="attempt-right" />

+## Get started

-<i>DeepLab</i> is a state-of-art deep learning model for semantic image segmentation, where the goal is to assign semantic labels (e.g., person, dog, cat and so on) to every pixel in the input image.
+_DeepLab_ is a state-of-art deep learning model for semantic image segmentation, where the goal is to assign semantic labels (e.g. person, dog, cat) to every pixel in the input image.

-<a class="button button-primary" href="https://storage.googleapis.com/download.tensorflow.org/models/tflite/gpu/deeplabv3_257_mv_gpu.tflite">Download starter model</a>
+<a class="button button-primary" href="https://storage.googleapis.com/download.tensorflow.org/models/tflite/gpu/deeplabv3_257_mv_gpu.tflite">Download

-## Tutorials (coming soon)
-<a class="button button-primary" href="">iOS</a>
-<a class="button button-primary" href="">Android</a>
+starter model</a>

 ## How it works

-It all started with classification where the model predicts an entire input.
-With advances in data, hardware, and software, object detection can infer objects with spatial location.
-Semantic segmentation offers the highest level of granularity with labels at a pixel level.
+Semantic image segmentation predicts whether each pixel of an image is associated with a certain class.
+This is in contrast to
+<a href="../object_detection/overview.md">object detection</a>, which detects
+objects in rectangular regions, and
+<a href="../image_classification/overview.md">image classification</a>, which
+classifies the overall image.

-Current implementation includes the following features:
+The current implementation includes the following features:
 <ol>
   <li>DeepLabv1: We use atrous convolution to explicitly control the resolution at which feature responses are computed within Deep Convolutional Neural Networks.</li>
   <li>DeepLabv2: We use atrous spatial pyramid pooling (ASPP) to robustly segment objects at multiple scales with filters at multiple sampling rates and effective fields-of-views.</li>